Skip to main content

 Top 3 limitations to weigh before choosing Andromo:

-- Support is slow.
-G2 and Capterra reviewers describe weeks-long response times, a notable contrast to GoodBarber, which earns high marks for support quality.
+2. Support is slow.
+G2 reviewers describe weeks-long response times, unlike GoodBarber's managed support model.

 The first app is free.
-Paid plans run from $24/month (Hobbyist) to $130/month (Ultra), with around 25% off on annual billing.
-Monetization features unlock at the $56/month Ultra plan.
+Paid plans run from $24/month to $130/month, with around 25% off on annual billing.
+Monetization features begin at $56/month.

 One pricing caveat: Andromo charges ad commissions on advanced plans on top of the subscription fee.
 Platforms like Mobiroller pass AdMob revenue through without a commission cut.